prashant2018/django-rest-api/README.md

 #### Create a manager so custom model can be used from cli

-Managers create function whichcan be used to create user etc
+Managers create function which can be used to create user etc

 #### Configure project to use custom model for auth